 These thermometers have different designs, each optimized for different measurement conditions.
 A distinction is made between connection types, sensor types and metal or semiconductor resistors.
 The purpose of metal resistors is to have the highest possible temperature coefficient.
 This means that a change in temperature causes the greatest change in electrical resistance.
 Platinum has very good properties to achieve this effect.
 Nickel allows more accurate measurements, but has a lower temperature range.
 The lowest possible measuring current is introduced via connecting leads made of copper or nickel.
 The voltage drop is then measured and the resistance determined according to Ohm’s law.

-Thermocouples are normally used at high temperatures, so the sensor should be placed at a certain distance.
-A hot wire or compensating wire therefore transmits the measurement signal.
+Thermocouples are normally used at high temperatures, so the temperature resistance should be checked before use.
+To transmit the signal to the measuring instrument, you have to use a thermo- or compensating wire, produced from the same material like the thermocouple conductor.
 With thermocables, thermoelectric voltages only occur when they are connected to the device.
-Made of the same material as the thermocouple conductor.

 Handemade in Germany

 In our factory in Lindlar, Germany, we manufacture high-quality thermocouples in all thermocouple types according to DIN EN 60584, resistance thermometers in class AA, A or B according to DIN EN 60751 and NTC or PTC temperature sensors.
 Thermocouples are used in many different situations and industries.
 Accordingly, they are widely used in industry and technology.
 A typical temperature range for the use of thermocouples is -200 to 1200 °C. The strengths of thermocouples are therefore particularly evident where very high temperatures and temperature fluctuations can occur in certain production environments.